 As this ritual takes around one week at the time of “Mehregan” ceremonies, many believe there’s a relationship between the two traditions.
 Mehregan is a remaining ritual from local performing plays which includes “Siavash” story.
 It looks like Qalyshuyan has kept the core content of the Siavash story and changed its appearance after Islam.

 According to the ancient Iranian calendar, each day of any month had a particular name.
 During the “Mehr” month of this calendar, the 16th day was called “Mehr” too.
 Therefore, there must certainly be a connection between the time of “Mehregan” festival and Qalishuyan rituals.

 It’s worth mentioning that various religions mourn for the loss of their leaders and mythical figures.
-Ancient Iranian culture is full of such mythical knights (Pahlevanan), religious leaders and famous warriors.
+Ancient Iranian culture is full of mythical knights (Pahlevanan), religious leaders, and famous warriors.
 Remembering them and holding ceremonies for them had always been regarded as a high value.
-In addition, the loss of them who were sources of pride for our country had left us with profound pain and agony.
+In addition, the loss of those who were sources of pride for our country had left us with profound pain and agony.

 In case, the 2nd week of Mehr month coincides with one of Moharam’s mourning days, Ramadan or the birthday of an Imam, the ceremonies are held one day before or after such occasions.
 Therefore, the news must have reached the local people here and there.
 Jaarchi agents were the ones spreading the news.